-Veterans who have no remaining GI Educational benefits or veterans of the Spanish-American War through the Persian Gulf War may be eligible for benefit s under the Hazelwood Act.
+A Veteran who entered active duty in the U.S. Armed Forces in Texas; or designated Texas as Home of Record; or was discharged in Texas and is a Texas resident, is eligible for the Hazlewood Act benefits including tuition and some fees.
+They must also have an honorable discharge from the service.
+Hazlewood benefits may be assigned and/or transferred to the veteran's children.
 To be eligible, individuals must currently be residents of Texas or must have been residents of Texas at the time they entered the armed forces or were discharged in the state of Texas or listed Texas as the home of record.
 They must also have an honorable discharge from the service.
 Hazelwood unused benefits may be assigned to veterans' children.